 MAKE IT TOUCH-FREE

-Other things we’re doing
+What we’re doing

 Safeguarding and supporting staff.
 As we ask customers to avoid transit when they are ill, we also ask all our employees to be vigilant about their health and the health of those around them.
-That means providing free COVID-19 testing, taking temperatures when employees report to work and making paid leave available to those who need it.

 Stay informed by: